Local SEO Introduction

 You need local SEO because you want your business to appear when potential customers are searching for your services or products.
 The very first order of business is choosing keywords.
 A keyword is any word.
 We offer local SEO services, so that term is a keyword for us.
 Since we want to appear when users search for local SEO services, we want to make sure we have a page on our website about local SEO services.
 And guess what, you’re reading it.

 Some keywords that you need to rank for are going to be directly related to your services or products.
 That is if you want to sell it.
 So some keywords are going to automatically fall in your lap.
 You want to perform keyword research so you know which keywords you’ll try to rank for.
-To research keywords, you’ll need to visit Google Keyword Planner.
+To research keywords, you’re going to need access to some type of keyword research tool.

 (3.)
 Searching For Keyword Ideas

-The first option will allow you to search for keyword ideas.
+As you’re building your keyword panel, you’ll have the opportunity to get keyword ideas from your efforts.
 In our example, we’re using local SEO.
 We then filled in our website URL and chose our product category.
 You’ll see other options below this, most of them are for running paid Google ads.
 However, you do want to make sure the country is correct, which it is for the sake of this example.

 As you can see, Google Keyword Planner brought back a wide range of results for our keyword “local SEO.”
 Since we want to target and rank local SEO, we’ll be able to use more keywords that we may want to consider adding to this article or using at a later date.